 The Company is subject to taxation in the U.S. In December 2017, comprehensive tax legislation, commonly referred to as the U.S. Tax Cuts and Jobs Act (the "Tax Act"), was enacted and the changes included in the Tax Act are broad and complex.
-The final transition impacts of the Tax Act may differ materially from the estimates provided elsewhere in this report due to, among other things, changes in interpretations of the Tax Act, any legislative action to address questions that arise because of the Tax Act, any changes in accounting standards for income taxes or related interpretations in response to the Tax Act, or any updates or changes to estimates the Company has utilized to calculate the transition impacts.
-As these and other tax laws and related regulations change, our financial condition, results of operations and cash flows could be materially impacted.
+As tax laws and related regulations and interpretations change, our financial condition, results of operations and cash flows could be materially impacted.